Smallest of the Range Rover family is still a rewarding car to own

 - Poor rear visibility

-Since the Range Rover Evoque was launched in 2011 it’s firmly established itself as Land Rover’s best-selling car.
+Since its launch in 2011, the Range Rover Evoque has firmly established itself as Land Rover’s best-selling car.
 It’s not hard to see why: this is one sleek, attractive-looking off-roader.
 It's due for replacement late in 2018, but it's still seen as the most desirable SUV in its sector of the market – which is no mean achievement in today's fast-moving car market.

 Most Range Rover Evoque customers choose the practical five-door SUV, but for those seeking extra individuality there’s a more rakish three-door Coupe version as well as a daring two-door Convertible.